 Whether it is through guided meditations or through your own meditations, many successful people do this morning routine each day to help reduce stress and increase calmness.
 Even meditating five minutes a day can help ease your thoughts.
 A number of Fortune 500 companies, including Google and Apple offer meditation classes for employees.
 Many top executives have implemented meditation in their lives such as Arianna Huffington, Bob Stiller of Green Mountain Coffee, and Bill Ford of Ford Motor Company.

 Mark Twain famously said, “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”
-What he means is that by doing the hardest thing first when you get in the office, everything else will be a breeze.
+What he means is that by doing the hardest thing first, everything else will be a breeze.
 Also, early in the morning is the best time to do the work that requires your full attention as less interruptions occur from others.
 According to Gina Trapani of Lifehacker.com, she says that you should knock out the most important thing on your to-do list and get rid of that item which you are most likely to procrastinate on.

-There are many morning routines of successful people and they are not all the same.
 In a commencement address to Stanford, Steve Jobs stated “For the past 33 years, I have looked in the mirror every morning and asked myself: ‘If today were the last day of my life, would I want to do what I am about to do today?’
 And whenever the answer has been no for too many days in a row, I know I need to change something.”
-Regardless of what routine or practice you choose, you should come up with your own morning routine and allow enough time to find what suits you the most and what will make you the most successful.
+Regardless of what routine or practice you choose; you should come up with your own.
+Then allow enough time to find what suits you the most and what will make you the most successful.